 Bloom Time: June to July

 Water: Medium to wet

 Tolerate: Erosion, Clay Soil, Wet Soil, Air Pollution

-This male, deciduous winterberry cultivar is a dwarf, upright, rounded, slow-growing shrub which typically grows 3-6' (less frequently to 8') tall.
+'Jim Dandy is a dwarf, male cultivar with an upright, rounded habit.
+It is a slow-growing shrub which typically grows 3-6' (less frequently to 8') tall.
 Glossy dark green leaves turn a somewhat undistinguished purplish green to yellow in autumn.
 The whitish flowers are relatively inconspicuous, but appear over an extended bloom period, making it a good pollinator for other winterberries.
 Female winterberries, as the common name suggests, produce profuse red berries which often persist throughout the winter unless consumed by local bird populations.

 No serious insect or disease problems.
 Occasional disease problems include leaf spots and powdery mildew.
 Plants do poorly in neutral to alkaline soils where they are susceptible to chlorosis (yellowing of leaves) and often die.

 This non-fruiting, male winterberry is primarily used as a pollinator.